topo-gps/ios-manual/en/routes/route_details.rst

-.. _ss-route-details:
+.. _sec-route-details:

 Route details
 =============
-By pressing the information button on the right hand side of a route title in the :ref:`routes screen <ss-route-load>` the route details screen appears.
+By tapping the information button (i) on the right hand side of a route title in the `Routes` tab of the :ref:`routes screen <sec-routes-screen>` the route details screen appears.

-If you have loaded the route on the map, you can also open the route details screen by tapping the route.
+If you have loaded the route on the map, you can also open the route details screen by tapping the route curve.

 The route details screen of the route ‘Gower Hike’ is shown below:

 .. figure:: ../_static/route-details1.png
    :height: 568px
    :width: 320px
    :alt: Route details Topo GPS

-   *Figure 1.
-The route details screen of the route ‘Gower Hike’.*
+   *The route details screen of the route ‘Gower Hike’.*

 In the top of the screen a map with the route is displayed.